 Being organized is tip number five on the time management for teachers list.

 Okay, yeah, you know this, you’re a teacher.
 Being organized evaporates stress from your day.
 Knowing that dinner is defrosting the fridge, or cooking in the slow cooker is AMAZING.

 Crunching a salad at your desk for lunch or munching on carrot sticks not only keeps you healthier and wealthier, but it also saves you time.
 No emergency trips to the grocery store or drive-thru on the way home from work.

-Things that you might like to have organised include:
+Things that you might like to have organized include:

 - menu planning and meal prepping,

-- where the leaving-the-house gear (eg: backpacks, shoes, jackets, hats etc) goes
+- where the leaving-the-house gear (eg: backpacks, shoes, jackets, hats etc) live

 - how to stack the dishwasher (makes it faster to put away)